 Benefits beyond carbon captureThe benefits of carbon farming extend beyond combating climate change, with changes in land use presenting a whole range of upsides.

 Whether it’s the opportunity to treat saline land, improve water quality or, as Associate Professor Rachel Standish is exploring, increase biodiversity and restore native ecosystems.

 “Around the world we’re seeing plant and animal species disappearing.
 At the same time, there is an urgent need to mitigate global climate change,” said Dr Standish.

 “Carbon farming offers the opportunity to address both these challenges.”

 Dr Standish is discovering how to design and manage carbon projects to maximise carbon credits and co-benefits.
-This research will inform the development of the emerging carbon market in Western Australia and contribute to conservation of our unique biological diversity.
+This research is informing the development of the emerging carbon market in Western Australia and contributing to conservation of our unique biological diversity.

 Image caption: Planting seedlings into Dr Standish's Peniup carbon farming experiment in 2009.
 Photo credit: Rachel Standish

 Image caption: Monitoring the same experiment ten years later by measuring the girth of the tree to estimate woody biomass (i.e. tree carbon).
 Notice absence of agricultural weeds and how much the trees have grown.
 Photo credit: Suzanne Prober